jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Allies/Sarah Stoneheart.md

 ### Relation to The Remnants
 - [[Varrick]]'s ex-wife and mother to his two children (she now has no recollection that he is her ex-husband and the father to her children)
-- Commander with the [[Sea of Swords]],  part of the group that commissioned The Remnants to obtain all the pieces of [[The Inevitable]]
+- Commander with the [[Sea of Swords]],  part of the group that commissioned The Remnants to obtain all the pieces of [[Aurunat, The Inevitable]]
 - [[Sundara]]'s role model 😍

 ## Known Stats